Tap to get financing

 The SBA 7(a) program was created by the Small Business Administration’s in order to help expand the amount of financing available for small and medium-sized businesses across the United States.
 Today, the 7(a) program guarantees nearly $26 billion of small business loans per year.
 These loans are a particularly effective choice for plumbing companies, as they can finance working capital reserves, equipment, and real estate.

-In particular, plumbing companies can use SBA 7(a) loans for:
+In particular, plumbing companies can use SBA 7(a) loans for the following.

-• Refinancing business debt: Refinancing debt is one of the most common uses for the SBA 7(a) loan.
-However, the debt must currently be offered to the borrower on unreasonable terms, and needs to have been used for SBA-loan eligible business expenses, not personal purchases.
+Refinancing debt is one of the most common uses for the SBA 7(a) loan.
+However, the debt must currently be offered to the borrower on unreasonable terms, and needs to have been used for business expenses that otherwise would have been eligible for SBA financing, not personal purchases.

-• Buying equipment: Making sure you have the right equipment is one of the most important ways to make sure your plumbing company is ready to handle any job— and, with it’s 10-year equipment loan terms, the 7(a) loan can help you stay prepared.
+Making sure you have the right equipment is one of the most important ways to make sure your plumbing company is ready to handle any job.
+With its 10-year equipment loan terms, the 7(a) loan can help you stay prepared.

 Other SBA Loans for Plumbing Companies